microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaIdentityProvider.md

 ## Description

-This cmdlet is used to update the properties of an existing identity provider.
+The `Set-EntraBetaIdentityProvider` cmdlet is used to update the properties of an existing identity provider.

 The type of the identity provider cannot be modified.

 ## Examples